 \section{Dark state formation}

-Dark states are a well-known feature in open quantum systems, first described in the context of the optical response of electrons to laser pumping.
-In mesoscopic transport, a dark state refers to a steady state in which coherent interference results in a current blockade even in a situation where it would be expected to flow~\cite{Michaelis2006,Plotl2009,Busl2010,Donarini2019}.
-In this particular setup, dark states correspond to a particle confined to the left dot, as the right dot will be immediately emptied by tunneling to the drain.
+Dark states (DSs) are a well-known feature in open quantum systems.
+They were first described in the context of the optical response of electrons to laser pumping.
+In mesoscopic transport, a DS refers to a steady state in which coherent interference results in a current blockade, even in a situation where current flow would be expected~\cite{Michaelis2006,Plotl2009,Busl2010,Donarini2019}.
+In this specific setup, DSs correspond to a particle being confined to the left dot, as the right dot would immediately empty through tunneling to the drain.

-In the following, we focus on the main resonances $\delta = m\omega$, $m\in\mathbb{Z}$, where a non-zero current is expected to flow.
-In this case, as mentioned above, current blockade occurs due to the LZS interference pattern at the points where $J_m\left(\epsilon_\mathrm{ac}/\omega\right)=0$, yielding the aforementioned CDT.
-Taking into account the resonance $\delta = 0$, the current through the DQD can be suppressed if the driving amplitude verifies $J_0(\epsilon_\mathrm{ac}/\omega)=0$, which occurs close to $\epsilon_\mathrm{ac}\simeq 2.4\omega$.
-As described above, this renormalization is the same for both the spin-conserving and spin-flip tunneling amplitudes.
-However, if the system is simultaneously in a configuration in which the spin states are also in resonance with the ac voltage frequency $E_z=n\omega$, the renormalization is not necessarily the same, as seen in the previous section.
-We focus on this case in the following.
+We will focus on the main resonances $\delta = m\omega$, $m\in\mathbb{Z}$, where non-zero current flow is expected.
+In this case, as mentioned earlier, current blockade occurs due to the LZS interference pattern at the points where $J_m\left(\epsilon_\mathrm{ac}/\omega\right)=0$, yielding the aforementioned CDT.
+As described earlier, this renormalization is the same for both the spin-conserving and spin-flip tunneling amplitudes.
+However, when the system is simultaneously in a configuration in which the spin states are also in resonance with the ac voltage frequency $E_z=n\omega$, the renormalization is not necessarily the same, as seen in the previous section.
+We will focus on this case in the following.

-Let us consider the Hamiltonian in the rotating frame, as in \cref{eq:HRWA}, for an $n-$photon resonance.
-First, consider $\beta_\mathrm{SO}=0$.
-We analyze below how the dark states are affected when including a non-zero OME term.
+Let us consider the Hamiltonian in the rotating frame, as given in \cref{eq:HRWA}, for an $n-$photon resonance.
+First, let us assume $\beta_\mathrm{SO}=0$, we will analyze below how the dark states are affected when we include a non-zero OME term.
 In the case of a spin-up particle tunneling from the left to the right dot, emitting $n$ photons, the spin-flip tunneling rate is renormalized as $\tau_\mathrm{sf}\rightarrow\tau_\mathrm{sf}J_{-n}(\epsilon_\mathrm{ac}/\omega)$.
 On the other hand, if the particle tunnels from the left dot with spin down, it will absorb $n$ photons, so that $\tau_\mathrm{sf}\rightarrow\tau_\mathrm{sf}J_{n}(\epsilon_\mathrm{ac}/\omega)$.
-This situation is shown schematically in \cref{fig:DQD_dark_state_chi_eps}(a).
+This situation is depicted schematically in \cref{fig:DQD_dark_state_chi_eps}(a).
 The effective Hamiltonian under an RWA then reads